kapitanov/git-todo/website/docs/docs/quickstart.md

     ```bash
     $ git todo ls
-    1 · Write some code
+    e885a108 · Write some code
-    2 · Write tests for the code
+    22daeee9 · Write tests for the code
-    3 · Update documentation
+    6b64213b · Update documentation
-    4 · Check if everything works
+    895a7c28 · Check if everything works

+    $ git todo check e885a108
+    TODO item [e885a108] "Write some code" has been marked as completed

-    $ git todo check 1
+    $ git todo check 22
-    TODO item #1 has been checked as completed (Write some code)
+    TODO item [22daeee9] "Write tests for the code" has been marked as completed

     $ git todo ls
-    1 ✓ Write some code
+    e885a108 ✓ Write some code
-    2 · Write tests for the code
+    22daeee9 ✓ Write tests for the code
-    3 · Update documentation
+    6b64213b · Update documentation
-    4 · Check if everything works
+    895a7c28 · Check if everything works
     ```

 6. Once you have completed all your tasks, you can commit your changes: